tjd1234/cmpt383summer2022/docs/languages/racket/racket_intro.md

 `greet` *doesn't* return a value.
 The only reason we call it is for its **side-effects**, i.e. for what it prints to the screen.
-When you call a function, anything that changes *outside* of a function --- such as printing to the screen, reading from a file, setting a global variable, etc. --- is a side-effect of the function.
+When you call a function, anything that causes a change *outside* of the function --- such as printing to the screen, reading from a file, setting a global variable, etc.
+--- is a side-effect of the function.
 In general, we will try to avoid side-effects in [Racket] whenever possible.
 Unnecessary side-effects tend to make programs more complicated and error-prone.

-A function with no side effects, and always returns the same output for the same input, is called a **pure function**.
-Regular mathematical functions are pure functions, and in this course it's the kind of function we'll deal with most often.
+A function with no side effects always returns the same output for the same input, is called a **pure function**.
+Regular mathematical functions are pure functions, and we'll try to use pure functions whenever possible.

 ## Quasiquoting